DESCRIPTION

 Experience:

-The equivalent of four (4) years full-time increasingly responsible secretarial and administrative support experience, which must include one (1) year of full-time experience directly supervising administrative support staff.
+The equivalent of four (4) years’ full-time, increasingly responsible secretarial and/or administrative support experience, which must include one (1) year of full-time supervisory experience.

 KNOWLEDGE AND SKILLS